SkygearIO/skygear-doc/content/ios/push.md

 ### TODO: Problems with the interface

-1. There are no expored interfaces for SDK to fetch device ids.
+1. There are no exported interfaces for SDK to fetch device ids.
 Sending to device is basically unusable.
 2. Cannot really think of a valid use case to send notification from one device to another device.
 Sending to devices is more of a plugin thing: e.g. send